hdrhbbu1/hughgrigg.com/content/posts/2016/03/asynchronous-image-processing-laravel.md

  - It makes it harder to load balance between multiple application server instances.
  - It uses application server resources to serve images.
- - If the EC2 instance storing the images does down then the images may be lost.
+ - If the EC2 instance storing the images goes down then the images may be lost.
  - There are potential security issues around storing user-uploaded files on the application server.